Stability of ALE Ricci-flat manifolds under Ricci flow: ALE spaces

-where $\alpha\in (0,1]$ and $\tau_x^y$ denotes the parallel transport from $x$ to $y$ along the shortest geodesic joining $x$ and $y$.
+is finite.
+Here $\tau_x^y$ denotes the parallel transport from $x$ to $y$ along the shortest geodesic joining $x$ and $y$.
 All these spaces are Banach spaces, the spaces $H^k_{\delta}(M):=W^{k,2}_{\delta}(M)$ are Hilbert spaces and their definition does not depend on the choice of the base point defining the weight function $\rho$.
 All these definitions extend to Riemannian vector bundles with a metric connection in an obvious manner.

 In the literature, there are different notational conventions for weighted spaces.
 We follow the convention of \cite{Bar-Mass}.
 The Laplacian $\Delta_g$ is a bounded map $\Delta_g:W^{p,k}_{\delta}(M)\to W^{p,k-2}_{\delta-2}(M)$ and there exists a discrete set $D\subset\mathbb{R}$ such that this operator is Fredholm for $\delta\in \mathbb{R}\setminus D$.
 This is shown in \cite{Bar-Mass} in the asymptotically flat case and the proof in the ALE case is the same up to minor changes.
 We call the values $\delta\in D$ exceptional and the values $\delta\in \mathbb{R}\setminus D$ nonexceptional.
-These properties also hold for elliptic operators of arbitrary order acting on vector bundles supposed that the coefficients behave suitable at infinity \cite[Theorem 6.1]{Loc-McO}.
+If $\delta\in (2-n,0)$, the operator is even an isomorphism \cite[p.\ 151]{Pac-T}.
+The Fredholm properties also hold for elliptic operators of arbitrary order acting on vector bundles supposed that the coefficients behave suitable at infinity \cite[Theorem 6.1]{Loc-McO}.
+The isomorphism properties also hold with the same range of $\delta$ for connection Laplacians on arbitrary tensor bundles.
 We will use these facts frequently in this paper.